Inovio Pharmaceuticals Inc. [INO] – The merits and potential risks: A tempered look at INO

 Inovio Pharmaceuticals Inc. [NASDAQ:INO]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Inovio Pharmaceuticals Inc. [INO], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
-On average, stock market experts give INO an Overweight rating.
-The average 12-month price forecast for this stock is $10.72, with the high estimate being $19.00, the low estimate being $7.00 and the median estimate amounting to $13.00.
-This is compared to its latest closing price of $10.28.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Inovio Pharmaceuticals Inc. [INO], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+This is compared to its latest closing price of $10.70.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Inovio Pharmaceuticals Inc. [INO] is sitting at 4.14.
 This is compared to 1 month ago, when its average rating was 4.43.